Dorset & Wilts Wing Air Training Corps

 - You must be a serving cadet in Dorset / Wilts Wing ATC .
 An application can be made for any activity that supports your personal development and the pursuit of your ambitions.

-- Complete an application form and submit it to your Commanding Officer.
+- Complete the application form which will be sent to your Commanding Officer.

-- Your application must be endorsed by your CO and then sent together with the letter of endorsement to Wing HQ.
+- Your application will then be endorsed by your CO and then sent together with the letter of endorsement to Wing HQ.
 In exceptional circumstances another member of staff can do this for you.

 - The application will be considered by Wing and if supported will be passed to the JTYAF Trustees for a decision.